 - Surgical Prophylaxis

 - Urinary Tract Infection

-A total of 40 drugs (344 brand and generic names) are known to interact with ceftizoxime.
+A total of 52 drugs are known to interact with ceftizoxime.

 - Ceftizoxime is a member of the drug class third generation cephalosporins.

 - Ceftizoxime is used to treat the following conditions:

 Therapeutic duplication is the use of more than one medicine from the same drug category or therapeutic class to treat the same condition.
 This can be intentional in cases where drugs with similar actions are used together for demonstrated therapeutic benefit.
 It can also be unintentional in cases where a patient has been treated by more than one doctor, or had prescriptions filled at more than one pharmacy, and can have potentially adverse consequences.

 The recommended maximum number of medicines in the 'beta-lactam antibiotics' category to be taken concurrently is usually one.
 Your list includes two medicines belonging to the 'beta-lactam antibiotics' category:

 Note: The benefits of taking this combination of medicines may outweigh any risks associated with therapeutic duplication.
 This information does not take the place of talking to your doctor.
 Always check with your healthcare provider to determine if any adjustments to your medications are needed.